VTHoop/Python-Baseball/readme.md

 MySportsFeed to Bovada - the keys used in the merging of these data sets is the team cities and team names.
 No inconsistencies have been found to this point.

 ### Future Enhancements:
-MySportsFeed has promised an API to provide real time lineups and projected starting pitchers.
-Currently, the lineups are hard coded.
-This will be updated as soon as that is provided.

-Currently the analysis is done game by game.
-An enhancement will be made to automatically model any games in which starting lineups have been posted for the day.

-A log of daily vegas lines and the lines created from this model will be posted to provide analysis of the model.

 As the log grows, additional analysis of the model will be done to continually enhance it.